New Physics Opportunities at Neutrino Facilities: BSM Physics at Accelerator, Atmospheric, and Reactor Neutrino Experiments: Conclusions

 It is encouraging to see that a wide range of ambitious neutrino programs are currently operating, under construction, or in serious development across the East Asian region.
-In this paper, we have discussed the most up-to-date results in Super-Kamiokande, T2K, KamLAND/KamLAND-Zen, JSNS$^2$, NEOS, and NEON.
-Additionally, we have outlined future prospects for experiments such as Hyper-Kamiokande, T2HK, JUNO, KamLAND2-Zen, RENE, and the experiments at Yemilab.
-In particular, the new underground laboratory Yemilab in Korea plans to host a diverse suite of experiments including $\nu$EYE, IsoDAR, an electron beam dump facility, and AMoRE-II.
+In this paper, we have discussed the most up-to-date results in SK, T2K, KamLAND/KamLAND-Zen, JSNS$^2$, NEOS, and NEON.
+Additionally, we have outlined future prospects for experiments such as HK, T2HK, JUNO, KamLAND2-Zen, RENE, and the experiments at Yemilab.
+In particular, the new underground laboratory Yemilab in Korea plans to host a diverse suite of experiments, including $\nu$EYE and AMoRE-II.
 Among them, the 2.26 kt liquid scintillator detector $\nu$EYE is designed as a multi-purpose instrument capable of probing neutrinos and BSM particles originating from reactors, accelerators, the Earth, and the cosmos.
 This neutrino complex is expected to synergistically enhance the region’s capabilities in fundamental physics.
 Moreover, many institutions in East Asia are actively participating in the worldwide neutrino programs such as DUNE, IceCUBE, DAMSA, SND@LHC, SHiP, and the experiments in FPF at the time of HL-LHC---further strengthening international collaboration and scientific impact.
+In Fig.~\ref{fig:timeline}, we schematically show the global timeline of the neutrino programs, placing the experiments discussed in this paper within the wider international landscape and highlighting their complementarity with other major neutrino programs.

 As a final remark, we strongly encourage deeper collaboration among experiments and researchers in the East Asian region, given the outstanding potential of their experimental facilities and phenomenological efforts highlighted in this paper.
 A coordinated effort to probe new physics through neutrino experiments will be essential to achieving breakthroughs in high-energy physics.
 We also hope that this paper will serve as a foundation for future collaborative work and help facilitate upcoming workshops and conferences focused on new physics opportunities at next-generation neutrino facilities.